JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

                         - New Precursor artifact on Alpha Apodis 4
                         - Added the ability to tell the Ilwrath to GTFO of any star system in their SOI via Hyperwave Broadcaster a maximum of 5 times before they wise-up and attack you
                         - Made Beta Arae (933.3:093.7) an Orange Super Giant (Because there are no Orange Super Giants normally)
-                        - "Pop" Beta Ophiuchi's slave shield on Arilou destruction
+                        - "Pop" Gamma Ophiuchi's slave shield on Arilou destruction
                         - "Pop" Spathiwa's slave shield and generate 3-4 ruins on Orz destruction
                         - Gave the Chmmr and Syreen ruined planets and StarBases when "cleansed"